Gaius-Augustus/Augustus/README-cgp.txt

 4. RUNNING AUGUSTUS IN CGP MODE
 --------------------------------

-In order to call Augustus in the comparative gene prediction mode, 4 mandatory arguments need to be passed:
+In order to call AUGUSTUS in the comparative gene prediction mode, 4 mandatory arguments need to be passed:

 --species=identifier
           a species for which model parameters are trained.
 For a list of identifiers see README.txt.